ktorio/ktor-documentation/topics/http-client_plugins.md

 ## Configure a plugin {id="configure_plugin"}
 You can configure a plugin inside the `install` block.
-For example, for the [Logging](client_logging.md) plugin, you can specify the logger and logging level:
+For example, for the [Logging](client_logging.md) plugin, you can specify the logger, logging level, and condition for filtering log messages:
 ```kotlin
 ```
-{src="snippets/client-logging/src/main/kotlin/com/example/Application.kt" lines="12-17"}
+{src="snippets/client-logging/src/main/kotlin/com/example/Application.kt" lines="12-20"}

 ## Create a custom plugin {id="custom"}